 Then the surviving spouse is going to have to open up probate and do what is called intestate probate (meaning there was no will, there is no written plan for how the property passes).
 Just because you are the surviving spouse, does not mean automatically that you get everything.
 California has laws governing how property passes in that situation.

 - If the property is community property, then as the surviving spouse you will get it at the end of probate (after it has been shown that this is community property).

 - If this is separate property that is going through probate, as the surviving spouse, you are going to get a share.
 How big that share is, will depend upon how many children there are of your deceased spouse.
 But you are not going to get the whole thing.

 You don’t have an entitlement under that situation.
-So, the short answer is no. The longer answer is know what your situation is so you can make sure that you can assert your rights to get everything that you are entitled to.
-If you need to do a probate or have questions about completing a probate, do not hesitate to contact our office today or via phone at 888-443-6590.
+So, the short answer is no. The longer answer is to know what your situation is so you can make sure that you can assert your rights to get everything that you are entitled to.
+If you need to do probate or have questions about completing probate, do not hesitate to contact our office today.